adowlin/project-3-brew-exchange/README.md

 ### Design

+- Color Scheme:
-- Color Scheme chosen using [Coolors.co](https://coolors.co/).
+    - Chosen using [coolors.co](https://coolors.co/).
 This palette was chosen to provide colors that tie in with the coffee theme of the site, and provide complimentary colors that offer sufficient contrasts to work with:<br>
     <img src="readme-assets/images/brew-exchange-palette.png" alt="color palette" width="400"/>

 - Typography: